ramblingadam/networky-public/README.md

 ### <img src="https://i.imgur.com/6QAZVDL.png" width="16" height="16" alt="Eye icon"> **FRONTEND TECH:** React, React-Redux, React-Router, Axios, Date-Fns, Javascript, JSX, CSS

-I love working with React, but the necessity of lifting up and drilling down shared state has always felt cumbersome when developing a complex frontend.
+I love working with React, but the necessity of lifting up and drilling down shared state has always felt cumbersome.
+While useContext() is fine for sharing state among components in simple applications, Networky's size and complexity demanded a more robust state management solution.

 This is why I opted to use Redux to manage the vast majority of my state- specifically the React-Redux toolkit, which made store setup and reducer/action creation easy.
 I used two main 'slices' of state- one to store user data fetched from the backend, and the other to control the behavior of ui components.
+Several components also have their own minor local state.

 In order to remain true to my initial vision (and because it's fun), I built every component from scratch, and hand coded every line of JavaScript and CSS.
 The structure and flexibility of my components improved as the project went on as I experimented with more complex props.
+I often extracted new components from others as they grew in complexity, doing my best to keep every piece of Networky's frontend as modular, flexible, and reusable as possible.

+I used several NPM packages on the frontend:

 React-Router is used to control the display of certain components based on the URL route.

-Date-Fns is used to perform calendar-arithmetic and Date() object conversion.
+Date-Fns is used to perform calendar-arithmetic and flexible Date() object conversion.

 Axios is used to communicate with the backend.